About Your Utility Bill

 Knowing how to read your electrical bill is a good way to monitor your electricity and to see how conservation efforts can reduce your expenses.
 To calculate your estimated bill on the OEB Website click here.

 Whether you buy your electricity from Renfrew Hydro Inc. at a regulated rate or from an independent electricity retailer, your electricity bill each month contains a number of charges including:

-This charge relates to the energy that you used during the billing period.
+This is the cost of the electricity supplied to you during a billing period.
 This can either be provided by Renfrew Hydro Inc. or an electricity retailer.
 Ontario residential and small business consumers that buy electricity from a utility are billed using either time-of-use rates or tiered rates.
 The Ontario Energy Board sets both time-of-use rates and tiered rates.

 If you buy electricity under the Regulated Price Plan, an estimate of the Global Adjustment amount is reflected in the stable price for electricity set by the OEB, shown on the "Electricity" line of your bill.
 If you buy from an electricity retailer, the Global Adjustment is not included in the contract price offered by the electricity retailer; therefore, it will appear as a separate line item on your bill.